louisriehl/git-avatar-downloader/README.md

  * generating an access token through GitHub and running the following cURL command gets us access to the API

  `curl -u <username>:<token> -I https://api.github.com/users/lighthouse-labs`

+* Running `curl https://api.github.com/repos/jquery/jquery/contributors` outputs an object containing all the contributors to the jquery repo in JSON